 Their Chocolate Sea Salt bar has six real food ingredients, namely dates, almonds, egg whites, sea salt, cacao, and cashews.
 There is no added sugar which makes it healthier than most other protein bars out in the market.
 Other flavors have similar simplicity in the ingredient list.
 If you want our opinion, the blueberry-flavored bar (in the blue wrapper) is tops in terms of both taste and texture.

 Considering it also has a good amount of magnesium and potassium in it, it is also rich regarding minerals.
 Overall, this is probably the most “natural” of the bunch.
 The only downer is that some of the flavors can be a bit taffy-like in consistency, but many overlook that because the flavor is generally excellent.
+One that we find is easy to chew without leave much sticky stuff in your mouth is the peanut butter version.
 Found here.

 NuGo Protein Bar.
 The NuGo brand is focused on using wholesome, non-GMO, and non high-fructose corn syrup in their recipes.
 They have carved out a niche of having bars that taste good, don’t just turn to mush in your mouth, and provide a good balance of nutrition.